-And do not fall for the lies of those who demean the importance of romantic love.
+And don't fall for the lies of those who demean the importance of romantic love.
 Romantic love is a vital part of a person’s happiness.
 Life is simply better if you have someone to love.
 You may still be single and not be with him yet, but he is the personification of your capacity to love.
 Take away that option, and you’re left with a life without passion.
-A man cannot be romantic - to try and win your love - if you don’t believe in love and romance yourself.
+A man can't be romantic - to try and win your love - if you don’t believe in love and romance yourself.
 If you don’t have any love to give, then there is nothing he can work for.

 Elevated Aspirations and Romance

 When life gets tough, which it certainly will sometimes (or often for some people), it helps to be reminded that you have dreams.
 The spark of passion inside of you will help you soldier on in life.
-A romantic outlook on things will ensure that you do not fall into a world of cynicism.
+A romantic outlook on things will ensure that you don't fall into a world of cynicism.